-During the first 4 hours of the Post-Match SOAP: learn your Match Status, and obtain the List of Unfilled Programs from NRMP’s® R3® system.
-Then, research, select and apply to a maximum of 45 programs through ERAS.
+During the first 22 hours of the Post-Match SOAP: learn your Match Status and obtain the List of Unfilled Programs from NRMP’s® R3® system.
+Then, research, select, and apply to a maximum of 45 programs through ERAS.

 Wait for programs to contact you and interview.
-Interviews are typically over the phone or using a video chat service such as Skype.
+Interviews are typically over the phone or using a video chat service such as Zoom.

-Offer Round 3 is held, and SOAP concludes.
-After SOAP is complete, NRMP® will update the List of Unfilled Programs to include non-SOAP participating residency programs.
+There are 4 Offer Rounds on Thursday.
+Offer Rounds are 2-hour windows when residency programs submit residency position offers to candidates they interviewed during SOAP.
+After Offer Round 4 is held, the SOAP concludes.
+The NRMP® will update the List of Unfilled Programs to include non-SOAP participating residency programs.
 They will also release the list to all residency candidates registered to NRMP®.